-Animals — a type that is considered fit for human cruelty.
-Hitting dogs, smashing bricks on speechless animals and taming them forcefully in circuses has become a common news now.
-It is time we re-emphasised the need for Animal Rights to protect and safe guard their lives from humans.
-As an initiative to make our readers understand the need for Animal rights, our correspondent, Meenakshi Gaur grabs a Q n A round with the much active Ambika Shukla, Animal activist with Sanjay Gandhi Animal Care Centre and People for Animals (PFA).
+Animals – creatures that are considered fit for human cruelty.
+Hitting dogs, throwing bricks at speechless animals and taming them forcefully for circuses has become common news now.
+It is time we re-emphasised the need for animal rights to protect and safeguard their lives from humans.
+As an initiative to make our readers understand the need for animal rights, our correspondent, Meenakshi Gaur, sat down with the much active Ambika Shukla, animal rights activist with Sanjay Gandhi Animal Care Centre and People for Animals (PFA).
 Read on below:

 Q. Tell us about Sanjay Gandhi Animal Care Centre?

-Q. Do you think Indian cities are crueler to animals than the rural India?
+Q. Do you think Indian cities are crueler to animals than rural India?

-Q. In many slaughter houses animals are sinned alive for better quality leather.
-Are there any guidelines issued by the government to the slaughter houses?
+Q. In many slaughterhouses animals are skinned alive for better quality leather.
+Are there any guidelines issued by the government to the slaughterhouses?

 A. Yes there are very strict guidelines laid down by the Indian government.
 Like, the animal should have rested before being slaughtered, an animal should not be killed in front of the other animals, no pregnant animal can be killed and all the animals should be diagnosed by the veterinarian before butchering them.
 The veterinarian must allow only the healthy animals to be slaughtered but all of it is on paper.
 All the strict laws have no strict implementation due to lack of will.
 As far as leather export is concerned, it’s illegal in India to kill cows.
 This kind of trade is generally carried out in slum factories under horrible conditions.
 Thus it all melts down to inefficiency and lack of will on the government’s part to stop it.

-Q. “Project Tiger” started in 1972 with 1827 Bengal Tigers and in 2010, 1411 tigers left.
-Is Indian Government really trying hard to save Bengal Tigers?
+Q. “Project Tiger” started in 1972 with 1827 Bengal Tigers and in 2010, there are 1411 tigers left.
+Is the Indian Government really trying hard to save Bengal Tigers?

-Poachers and smuggler have a field day due to unrestrained access to the animals while the forest guards are hopelessly ill-equipped with no kind of motivation or recognition they get for their job.
+Poachers and smugglers have a field day due to unrestrained access to the animals while the forest guards are hopelessly ill-equipped with no kind of motivation or recognition for their job.
 They are paid peanuts for saving the national treasure.
-The government is not at all trying hard enough P.M is conducting the meeting of National Board for Wildlife about vanishing tigers from Sariska.
-Funds are given and money is being spent but where is it going nobody knows.
+The government is not at all trying hard enough.
+P.M is conducting the meeting of National Board for Wildlife about vanishing tigers from Sariska.
+Funds are given and money is being spent but where it’s going, nobody knows.
 To actually save the tiger no one and absolutely no one should be allowed in the forests.

 Q. Wildlife Protection Act, 1972 has failed to deter poachers.
 What kind of strict measures are required to save the remaining wildlife in India?

 A. Yes, most certainly.
-See, whenever a specie become dominant in number it automatically threatens the existence of the other species.
+See, whenever a species becomes dominant in number it automatically threatens the existence of the other species.
 Humans in large quantities have consumed the resources like food and water that were meant for animals.
-They have taken animal’s habitat away from them and are continuing doing so.
-City does not provide any kind of open space or living space for the animals.
-Street animals are seen as menace but the fact is human density is many folds then animal density on the cities.
-Animals are by nature very timid they are scared of human contact it’s the ruthless and intolerant human nature which forces them to defend themselves.
-The biggest
+They have taken the animal’s habitat away from them and are continuing to do so.
+The city does not provide any kind of open space or living space for the animals.
+Street animals are seen as a menace but the fact is human density is many times the animal density in the cities.
+Animals are by nature very timid; they are scared of human contact.
+It’s the ruthless and intolerant human nature which forces them to defend themselves.

 A. Firstly those who claim to be animal lovers should stop visiting jungles.
 It’s not the place for human intervention nor should it be tolerated.
 If jungles are opened for tourism; it will lead to road formation, which will lead to setting up of trade facilities.
-Humans will be encroaching the animal habitat and consuming there share of food and water resources, which are already scares for them.
+Humans will be encroaching on animal habitats and consuming their share of food and water resources, which are already scarce for them.
 Forest tourism is also a big reason behind the flourishing animal trade and smuggling activities.
 Secondly, it is important to understand that all the animals are of equal importance to maintain balance in ecosystem.
-If there are no tigers it will destroy the jungles food chain.
+If there are no tigers it will destroy the jungle’s food chain.
 Lack of tigers would mean more grass eating animals which will lead to no grass.
 Increase in one specie impacts every other species.
 Therefore a balance needs to be maintained.
 Thirdly, I would urge people to adopt Vegetarianism.

 We can save animals by not eating them.
-We cannot always look for stricter regulations for slaughter houses to ease the dying animal’s pain, having more laws by the government to protect government or carry out various animals saving projects.
+We cannot always look for stricter regulations for slaughterhouses to ease the dying animal’s pain, having more laws by the government to protect animals or carry out various animal-saving projects.
 We need to begin with our own selves without expecting any kind of new policies or laws to protect animals.
 Regularly keeping a bowl of fresh water outside your house and feeding the street animals.
-Such small activists would provide street animals with basic survival needs in the harsh city life.
+Such small activities would provide street animals with basic survival needs in the harsh city life.